Ma-Marcinowski/Identificational-Model/README.md

   * 0.5.1.
 Raw data:

     * Dataset of 1604 documents (full page scans) from CVL database (310 writers), by: F. Kleber, S. Fiel, M. Diem, R. Sablatnig, *CVL-Database: An Off-line Database for Writer Retrieval, Writer Identification and Word Spotting*, "In Proc. of the 12th Int.
 Conference on Document Analysis and Recognition (ICDAR) 2013" 2013, p.
-560 - 564;
+560 - 564.

-    * Dataset of 1539 documents (full page scans) from IAM (offline handwritten documents) database (657 writers), by: U. Marti, H. Bunke, *The IAM-database: An English Sentence Database for Off-line Handwriting Recognition*, "Int'l Journal on Document Analysis and Recognition" 2002, No. 5, p.
-39 - 46.

   * 0.5.2.
 Categorized data:

-    * Test subsets of the IAM and CVL datasets were categorized in terms of handwritting features, that are indicative of gender and handedness, for the purpose of verificational models' evaluation (https://github.com/Ma-Marcinowski/Verificational-Model).
+    * Test subset of the CVL dataset was categorized in terms of handwritting features, that were also indicative of gender and handedness, for the purpose of verificational models' evaluation (https://github.com/Ma-Marcinowski/Verificational-Model).

-    * Overall there were 403 documents by 145 writers; IAM: 118 documents by 214 writers; CLV: 27 documents by 189 writers.
+    * Overall there were 189 documents by 27 writers.

     * Dataframes of handwriting features, categories and labels are available at the /Dataframes/ folder.

   * 0.5.3.
-Preprocessed data:

-    * 0.5.3.1.
-Preprocessing v0.1 (grayscaled, undenoised, 256x256px):
+Preprocessing (grayscaled, undenoised, 256x256px):

       * Images are converted to grayscale, colour inverted, then rigid extraction of writing space is applied, reduction of extract dimensions to 1024 px on 1024 px, division of extracts into 256 px on 256 px patches, conversion from the tif to png format.

       * Patches which do not contain or contain only small amounts of text are omitted (vide /Preprocessing/Filters/ folder ).

-      * Overall there were 3384 patches (2018 IAM and 1366 CLV).
+      * Overall there were 1366 patches.

   * 0.5.4.
-Dataframed data:

-    * 0.5.4.1.
-Dataframing v0.1:
+Dataframing:

-      * There is a column containing image paths and there are one hot encoded: 145 columns referring to the authors' IDs; 2 columns referring to the authors' gender and handedness; 18 columns referring to the indicative features.
+      * There is a column containing image paths and there are one hot encoded: 27 columns referring to the authors' IDs; 4 columns referring to the authors' gender and handedness; 80 columns referring to the indicative features.

       * Around 20% of each author's document patches were randomly sampled for models' testing and validation, while the remainder was utilized for models' training.